NFL Trade Talk: The Houston Texans Are Ready To Put Jadaveon Clowney On The Block

 Clowney has played all five of his NFL seasons with the Texans even though his rookie year was shortened to just four games due to injuries.
 Still, he’s grown into his game even more and has racked up 29 sacks over the course of the last four seasons.

-The 26-year-old is in the prime of his career and has 9.5 and 9 sacks in the last two seasons respectively.
+The 26-year-old is in the prime of his career and has 9.5 and 9 sacks in the last two seasons, respectively.
 Clowney is only getting better and he wants to be paid for his skills, but the Texans can’t quite seem to come to an agreement on what that number is.

 Report: Texans open to trading Jadeveon Clowney https://t.co/1vFLloWHon